 - The current ratio gives an idea of a company’s operating cycle.
 It helps in understanding how efficient the company is in selling off its products; that is, how quickly the company can convert its inventory or current assets into cash.
 Knowing this, a company can optimize its production.
 This enables the company to plan inventory storage mechanisms and optimize the overhead costs.

 - The current ratio shows the management’s efficiency in meeting the creditor’s demands.
 It also gives an understanding of the company’s working capital management/requirement.

 - Using this ratio on a standalone basis may not be sufficient to analyze the liquidity position of the company as it relies on the amount of current assets instead of the quality of the asset.

-- Current ratio includes inventory in the calculation, which may lead to overestimation of the liquidity position in many cases.
-In companies, where higher inventory exists due to fewer sales or obsolete nature of the product; taking inventory under calculation may lead to displaying incorrect liquidity health of the company.
+- The current ratio includes inventory in the calculation, which may lead to overestimating the liquidity position in many cases.
+In companies where higher inventory exists due to fewer sales or obsolete nature of the product, taking inventory under calculation may lead to displaying incorrect liquidity health of the company.

-- Current Ratio may be impacted due to change in inventory valuation methodology by the company.
+- The impact on the current ratio may be due to a change in inventory valuation methodology by the company.
 Such will not be a case while using the quick ratio since it does not consider inventory at all.

 - An equal increase or decrease in the current assets and current liabilities can change the ratio.
 Hence, an overdraft against inventory can cause the current ratio to change.
-Hence, it is very easy to manipulate current ratio.
+Thus, it is very easy to manipulate the current ratio.

-The current ratio is a very good indicator of liquidity position of the company amid certain limitations which one needs to keep in mind before using and interpreting the ratio.
-One can look to use Acid test ratio that does away with some limitations of current ratio; however any of these ratios needs to be used in comparison/conjunction with other measures to interpret the short-term solvency of the company.
+The current ratio is a very good indicator of the company’s liquidity position amid certain limitations, which one needs to keep in mind before using and interpreting the ratio.
+One can look to use an acid test ratio that does away with some limitations of the current ratio; however, any of these ratios should be used in comparison/conjunction with other measures to interpret the short-term solvency of the company.